JairParra/Algotrading_Strategy_Fintech/data/README.md

 # data

-This folder contains all the raw data used in this project.

-## Getting the data

 For this project we used Wharton Research Data Services (WRDS) to extract our data.

 ### Stock Price Data